Riemannian optimization with a preconditioning scheme on the generalized Stiefel manifold: Theoretical and Numerical Illustrations

-Our proposed algorithms for CCA and LDA are based on using a preconditioner to define the Riemannian metric.
-Before proceeding, in order to motivate our strategy, we give two simple examples that illustrate that in the context of Riemannian optimization with quadratic equality constraints, the metric selection can have a substantial effect on the convergence speed of the optimization. \begin{example} \emph{(Linear Objective)}{} Let us consider the following problem
+Our proposed preconditioning strategy for orthogonality constrained problems is based on using a preconditioning scheme to define the Riemannian metric.
+In this section we illustrate this point using a couple of simple examples.
+All examples correspond to the case $p=1$, i.e., the ellipsoid. \begin{example} \textbf{Linear Objective.} Consider the following problem